Your Guide to Aftercare

 At the Workplace

-Substance abuse and addiction, because they can cause health, safety, and legal problems, can have a negative effect on both employers and employees.
+Substance use disorder and addiction, because they can cause health, safety, and legal problems, can have a negative effect on both employers and employees.
 Ideally, EAPs would be implemented to address addiction when it becomes an issue at the workplace (or as preventative measures, if possible) — and include anything from Family and Medical Leave Act allowances to return-to-work agreements.
 Talk to a Intake Coordinator

 Take The First Step Towards Recovery